explosion-mental/wallust/README.md

 ```

 ## Contribute!
-Show some of your taste by changing the
+Show some of your taste by adding a
 [backends](https://codeberg.org/explosion-mental/wallust/src/branch/master/src/backends),
 [colorspaces](https://codeberg.org/explosion-mental/wallust/src/branch/master/src/colorspaces)
 and/or